chanthamoney/4061/Project2/README.md

   3. \p2p <username><message>, which will send a personal message (<message>) to the user specified.
 However, it will print error if the user is invalid.
   4. <any-other-text>: Will broadcast this text to all user processes with the prefix of its username.
+  5. \seg Will create segmantation fault in the user.
+However, this will not affect the server and other users as the server will kick the user out.

 ## What exactly our program does